WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ## Meadow.Core

+[dispose pattern]

+### New Meadow App Lifecycle

+Meadow applications now have a prescriptive lifecycle that greatly simplifies the amount of boilerplate code necessary to create an app, including removal of the `static void main()` launch method.
+There are also a number of new lifecycle events overridable in the `App` class that provide an easy way to hook into the new lifecycle features such as the **Power & Sleep APIs**, as well as **OtA updates**.

+If you're moving from a Meadow.OS Beta app to a Meadow.OS Release Candidate app, you'll need to make a few updates.

+For more information check out the following docs:

+* **[Lifecycle Update](Lifecycle_Update)** - Instructions for updating apps from previous betas to the new app pattern.
+* **[Meadow Apps](/Meadow/Meadow_Basics/Apps/)** - Provides an overview of the new app model and lifeycle events.

+## Meadow.Foundation

 [new stuff, improvements]

-### Project Template Changes

-With the greatly simplified boilerplate code needed to create a Meadow application, the project templates have been updated with the new lifecycle methods as well.

-If you're moving from a Meadow.OS Beta app to a Meadow.OS Release Candidate app, you'll need to make a few updates.
-For details on the required project changes, check out the [Lifecycle Update guide](/Meadow/Meadow_Basics/Apps/Lifecycle_Update/).
+### `CommonType` Moved [!!content needs help!!]

-We've also moved the `CommonType` enum out from the `Leds` class.
+The `CommonType` enum has moved from the `Leds` class.

 If you've previously used `CommonType` with a fully qualified name - i.e. `Meadow.Peripherals.Leds.CommonType.CommonAnode`, update it to
 `CommonType.CommonAnode` and add `using Meadow.Foundation.Leds`.

-## Meadow.Foundation

-[new stuff, improvements]

-## Tooling
+## Tooling (Meadow.CLI, IDE Extensions, and Templates)

 [new stuff, improvements]